mansuf/mangadex-downloader/docs/cli_ref/chapter_info.md

-# Chapter info (or cover)
+# Chapter info (cover)

-You may see this image in the beginning of every chapters.

 ![chapter info](../images/chapter_info.png)

-This is called chapter info (or some people would call this "cover").
+This is called chapter info (some people would call this "cover").
 This gives you information what chapter currently you reading on.

 This applied to this formats